 - You get either water pressure or hot water and not both.
 So pressure to be set at low to get hot water.

-The Rheem RTE 9 Electric Tankless Water Heater is perfect for producing continuous hot water on demand.
+The Rheem RTE 9 is perfect for producing continuous hot water on demand.
 It fits practically anywhere and comes with an energy efficient compact design.
 Installation is easy as it fits with any standard ½” water connection.

-The Rheem tankless water heater comes with on-unit temperature control LEDs which indicate when the heater is in active and standby mode.
+The Rheem comes with on-unit temperature control LEDs which indicate when the heater is in active and standby mode.
 Prefect for use in hotels, boats, homes, apartments, restaurants, condos, laboratories, offices and practically anywhere hot water is necessary.

 - Saves energy while providing continuous hot water on demand